ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 ---
 title: Dedicated Servers - ESXi Partitioning
-excerpt: Use the OVHcloud Control Panel or the OVHcloud API to customize ESXi system partitions
+excerpt: Use the OVHcloud Control Panel or the OVHcloud API to customise ESXi system partitions
 updated: 2023-09-05
 ---

 ## Objective

-With [OVHcloud Dedicated Servers](https://www.ovhcloud.com/en-gb/bare-metal/), you can [configure partitioning](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh).
-This gives the customer a very wide freedom for all OSs except for ESXi OSs because of their specificities: UNIX based and proprietary OS with a proprietary installer.
-OVHcloud is therefore dependent of the software editor for the OS installation.
-Since ESXi 7.0 it's possible to choose between 4 different pre-defined partitioning layouts.
-This article will show you how to choose a different partitioning layout in the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) or via the [OVHcloud API](https://api.ovh.com/).
+With [OVHcloud dedicated servers](https://www.ovhcloud.com/en-gb/bare-metal/), you can freely [configure partitioning](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh).
+This gives customers a wide range of options when installing an operating system.
+ESXi is an exception because it is a UNIX based, proprietary system with a proprietary installer.<br />
+OVHcloud installations of ESXi are therefore compliant with the configuration set by the software publisher.
+Since ESXi 7.0 it is possible to choose between 4 different predefined partitioning layouts.
+This guide will show you how to select a partitioning layout in the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) or via the [OVHcloud API](https://api.ovh.com/).

 > [!primary]
 >